Scapegoating the aliens

 These birds are accused of defecating on paths, harassing other birds, pinching the behinds of children and spoiling the public amenities by trampling and nibbling grass.
 They also cause an, as-yet unspecified, disease problem (see below*).

 In rural areas, where the complaint is that the Canada geese eat pasture grass and clip the tops off cereal crops, farmers are busy shooting them, notwithstanding their supposedly protected status.
 (Where there’s a will there’s a legal loophole).
 Some experts say the farmers’ complaints of large-scale damage to crops – a significant portion of which end up being dumped as surplus – are exaggerated.
-But it does seem that Canada geese numbers have increased in the last few decades.
-Not surprising really, given their history.
+But it does seem that Canada geese numbers have increased over the last decades.

 Now we’re told there is a problem of over-abundance.